Thaka Thimi Tha: Plot

 Krishna (Yuva Krishna) works at an eatery owned by Vivek (Vivek) while Gayathri (Ankitha) is a radio jockey.
 They are neighbours and their families begin to quarrel.
 Their families then start to like each other and become good friends.
 They decide to arrange the marriage between the young couple but they both refuse and Vivek tells them the reason.

 Krishna and Gayathri fell in love with each other in college.
 From time to time, they were involved in small quarrels but the couple made up every time.
 One day, it was the "straw that broke the camel's back": Yuva told his friends about being close to Gayathri and described her, she got angry and they split up.
 After finishing college, Gayathri's family moved into a house opposite that of Yuva.

 Their families and Vivek try their best to rejoin them but her relative Sri (Sriman) tries to win her heart and Gayathri even accepts to marry Sri.
 For the marriage of their friend in their college, Krishna and Gayathri return there.
 Vivek and their collegemates try to convince Krishna and Gayathri to be together again.
 Krishna has a change of heart, he convinces her with a song and they eventually reconcile.

-Production

-The film was made as a bilingual in Tamil and Telugu, but the Telugu version was never released.
-Despite the film's story taking place in Chennai, 100% of the filming fully took place in and around Visakhapatnam only.